Brigadier General Philip J. Erdle, USAF (Ret) (1930-2013)

 General Lyon was assigned as mobilization assistant to the commander, Sacramento Air Materiel Area, McClellan Air Force Base, Calif., in June 1970, and in February 1972, he became mobilization assistant to the commander, Fifteenth Air Force at March Air Force Base.
 In March 1974 he was appointed mobilization assistant to the commander in chief, Strategic Air Command, Offutt Air Force Base, Neb., where he was involved in the planning of the transfer of designated KC-135 units to the Reserve Forces.
 In April 1975 General Lyon was ordered to active duty to serve as chief of Air Force Reserve, Headquarters U.S. Air Force, Washington, D.C.

-William Lyon generously shares his business expertise by serving on the boards of several companies.
-He is a retired director of American Airlines.
+William Lyon generously shared his business expertise by serving on the boards of several companies.
+He was a retired director of American Airlines.

 WILLIAM E. SIMON (1927 – 2000)

 William Simon was a successful banker, public servant, and noted philanthropist.
 He was a bond trader, a pioneer of leveraged buyouts, and merchant banker; he served as Secretary of the Treasury in the Nixon and Ford administrations and led the U.S. Olympic Committee during the 1984 summer games.
 He gave generously of his own wealth and became a trustee of some of America’s most influential philanthropic organizations.